pinting/oraculum/README.md

 and `first_name` stops being offered the moment the query has committed to a table that has no such column.
 Section 6a is how that is computed.

-**The FROM clause.** One or more entries, comma separated, each a table optionally renamed by `AS`.
-Only tables the projection actually requires are ever offered, and the statement cannot reach its terminator until every one of them has been supplied.
+**The FROM clause:** One or more entries, comma separated, each a table optionally renamed by `AS`.
+Only tables the projection actually requires are ever offered and the statement cannot reach its terminator until every one of them has been supplied.

 ```sql
 SELECT email, body FROM users, comments;
 ```

-**Joins.** Any entry may be grown by any number of joins, in all four types.
+**Joins:** Any entry may be grown by any number of joins, in all four types.
-The target has to be a foreign key neighbour of the entry as it now stands, and that settles the `ON` columns outright - they are read off the foreign key rather than chosen.
+The target has to be a foreign key neighbour of the entry as it now stands and that settles the `ON` columns outright - they are read off the foreign key rather than chosen.